-Taking into account the ranking and classification performances and training/prediction time complexities, the most viable option from the DRB methods is \mname.
-As pointed out in the previous paragraph, there are clear benefits of using \mname instead of NN-MLM and BR-MLM.
-When comparing \mname to LLS-MLM, \mname improves the ranking performance for the \textsc{Ranking Loss} and \textsc{Coverate} metrics.
-Moreover, the prediction phase time complexity of \mname is linear with respect to the number of labels compared to LLS-MLM's quadratic time complexity.
+Taking into account the ranking and classification performances and training/prediction time complexities, the most viable option of the DRB methods is ML-MLM.
+As noted in the previous paragraph, there are clear benefits in using ML-MLM instead of NN-MLM and BR-MLM.
+When comparing ML-MLM to LLS-MLM, ML-MLM improves the ranking performance for the metrics \textsc{Ranking Loss} and \textsc{Coverate}.
+Moreover, the prediction phase time complexity of ML-MLM is linear with respect to the number of labels compared to the quadratic time complexity of LLS-MLM.